-Comments received alongside these scores have been have been collated for use in school in order to improve the provision offered but have not all been included in this report due to their personal nature.
+Comments received alongside these scores have been have been collated for use in school in order to improve the provision offered.
+When asked what factors impact on your child's happiness in school, references to work difficulties, social interaction and support were most popular.